 -

-August 15, 1934 Work Relief Project Started with Preliminary Staking and Moving
+August 15, 1934 Work Progress Administration Pool Project

 A work relief project, meaning jobs for most of Sycamore’s 125 Idle, started with preliminary staking and moving.
 Cost was $21,000.
 Engineers staked out the approved site for Community Park’s $21,000 concrete swimming pool, the buildings which adjoined and the re-routed gravel drive as the first actual step toward construction.
 CLICK TO READ MORE